clee-jaist/QFAAP/README.md

 All AQP trained by different grasping models and datasets are available at the 'AQP examples' file.

 ## Pre-trained Hand Segmentation Models
-All pre-trained Hand Segmentation models can be downloaded from [here](https://drive.google.com/drive/folders/1yd6nKRaRFG7-vIRMzp3JM11slkIvzUCr?usp=sharing).
+All pre-trained Hand Segmentation models can be downloaded from [here](https://github.com/Unibas3D/Upper-Limb-Segmentationp) or [here](https://drive.google.com/drive/folders/1yd6nKRaRFG7-vIRMzp3JM11slkIvzUCr?usp=sharing).

 ## Training/Evaluation